Plan Summary Menu

 Both types of Model Provisions use the time rule to determine the portion of your benefit that is subject to division in your marriage dissolution proceeding.
 See discussion that follows on the time rule.
 If you or your attorney want to use a different formula, contact your Administrative Office for assistance.

 Separate Interest Model Provisions.
-The Separate Interest Model Provisions can be used if you are not retired at the time of your divorce or the Pension Trust has been withholding benefits on behalf of an alternate payee since the date of your first payment.
+The Separate Interest Model Provisions can be used if your QDRO is submitted to the Plan before you retire.
 This model should be used when an alternate payee wishes to receive pension benefits based on his or her lifetime rather than the participant’s lifetime.

 A Separate Interest QDRO is calculated without regard to when the participant’s payments start and without regard to the form of benefit payment the participant elected.
 Under a Separate Interest QDRO the participant’s benefit is divided into two separate parts—one for the participant and one for the alternate payee.